BDF-manual-maintenance/BDF-Manual/source/guide/Optimization.rst

     1
     rmimag
     hess
      init # calculate initial Hessian.
-If a thermochemistry analysis is desired, change “init” to “init+final” iopt
+If a thermochemistry analysis on the final Hessian is desired, change “init” to “init+final” iopt
      10 # transition state optimization
     $end